Charlee0207/KinectFusion-HLS/README.md

 ## License

-We use code from [SLAMBench1](https://github.com/pamela-project/slambench1) and [Computer Systems Lab - University of Thessaly](https://github.com/csl-uth/KinectFusion-fpga/tree/main) repositories, which each one retains its original license.
+The code from [SLAMBench1](https://github.com/pamela-project/slambench1) and [Computer Systems Lab - University of Thessaly](https://github.com/csl-uth/KinectFusion-fpga/tree/main) repositories are used, which each one retains its original license.